 - Skilled professionals (e.g., lawyers, doctors, computer technicians, etc.)

 - Administrative employees

-When attempting to determine whether an employee is exempt or not, the employee’s duties are quite important.
+When determining whether an employee is exempt, the employee’s duties are quite important.
 Exempt employees are required to earn at least two times the state minimum wage for full employment—simply paying an employee a salary does not make them exempt—and must also perform exempt duties, including: